 Kinetic Energy Recovery System (KERS) is the definitive automotive system.
 It propagates the recovery of the kinetic energy of a moving vehicle under braking.
 It then collects this energy in a reservoir (either a flywheel or a battery) for later use under acceleration.
 Generally used in Formula One races, the subsequent advantages of this unique mechanism can be twofold.

 Firstly, the excess energy in store could help in boosting one’s speed in the racing conditions, especially to overtake one’s closest opponent.

 Secondly, the indirect effect of the system does allude to a higher degree of sustainability and thus can be utilized in the field of ‘green’ technologies.

 How does it work?

-As already mentioned, the system actually uses mainly two types of storage mechanisms, i.e. a battery (electrical) or a flywheel (mechanical).
-The main component of the electrical system is the incorporated motor-generator in the car’s transmission which converts mechanical braking energy into electrical energy and vice versa.
-The converted energy in turn is stored in the battery, and utilized later on.
+As already mentioned, the system actually uses mainly two types of storage mechanisms.
+These are a battery (electrical) or a flywheel (mechanical).
+The main component of the electrical system is the incorporated motor-generator in the car’s transmission.
+This converts mechanical braking energy into electrical energy and vice versa.
+This energy, in turn, finds its way into the batteries for later use.

 The mechanical system utilizes the braking energy to turn a small flywheel which can spin at up to 80,000 rpm.
-So when that extra bit of power is required, the flywheel is connected to the car’s rear wheel system for enhanced overall speed of the vehicle.
-As we can see that there is no conversion of mechanical energy in this case, and hence theoretically this system can be considered more efficient.
+So when one needs that extra bit of power, all one has to do is to connect the flywheel to the car’s rear wheel system.
+This helps in providing an enhanced overall speed of the vehicle.
+As we can see that there is no conversion of mechanical energy in this case.
+Therefore, at least theoretically, one can call this system as more efficient.

-There is also a third system of hydraulic KERS, where braking energy is used for collecting the hydraulic pressure, which can then be transmitted to the wheels for increase of velocity.
+There is also a third system of hydraulic KERS, where braking energy finds its use for collecting the hydraulic pressure.
+This can then be transmitted to the wheels for the increase of velocity.